Penthouse Comix: Censorship

 "six panels of comics dealing with the subjugation of women and other sexual themes."

 Some European countries also altered a story that featured Adolf Hitler (under laws which prohibited depiction of the Nazi leader).
 Editor Carragonne then went out of his way to inflame the issue by prominently featuring a swastika on the cover of Penthouse Comix #3.
 Although the cover had clearly been modeled on 1960s men's pulp magazine covers (which routinely featured Nazi villains), for foreign markets the swastika was altered to become an "X," and depictions of Hitler's head and swastika ring (in one story written by Caragonne) were replaced with a smiley face.

 Merchandising

 In 1996, RC Cards issued a boxed set of Penthouse Comix trading cards.
-The 27 standard cards were accompanied by a chase card of Penthouse Pet Emerald Heart; a 1,000-limited-edition Alphonso Azpiri autograph card; and an Adam Hughes Hericane promotional card.
+The 27 standard cards were accompanied by a chase card of Penthouse Pet Emerald Heart; a 1,000-limited-edition Alfonso Azpiri autograph card; and an Adam Hughes Hericane promotional card.
 The set included art by Hughes, Julie Bell, Ernie Colón, Glenn Fabry, Frank Frazetta, Mark Texeira, Boris Vallejo, and others.

 Foreign editions

 Foreign versions of Penthouse Comix initially reprinted the material from the American magazine, but later began contracting for new material by top non-American creators, such as Jordi Bernet and Enrique Sánchez Abulí.
 Foreign editions of Penthouse Comix continued publishing long after the American version ceased.
-Overseas editions of Penthouse Comix have been published in England, France, Greece.
-Italy, Germany, The Netherlands, New Zealand, Australia, South Africa, and Mexico.
+Overseas editions of Penthouse Comix have been published in England, France, Greece, Italy, Germany, The Netherlands, New Zealand, Australia, South Africa, and Mexico.
 The Spanish edition of Penthouse Comix celebrated its 108th issue in 2011.